Scalable and Robust Community Detection with Randomized Sketching: Introduction

 \subsection{Contributions}

-We propose an approach in which a graph clustering algorithm is applied to a small random sub-graph obtained from the original graph through random sampling of the nodes.
+We propose an approach in which a graph clustering algorithm is applied to a small random subgraph obtained from the original graph through random sampling of the nodes.
 We provide an analysis establishing conditions for exact recovery using the proposed approach.
 The approach allows flexibility to choose both the graph clustering algorithm and the randomized sampling technique.
-Here, we perform the analysis using the matrix decomposition clustering technique described in \cite{Chen:2014:CPO:2627435.2670322,NIPS2014_5309}.
+Here, we perform the analysis using the low rank plus sparse matrix decomposition clustering technique described in \cite{Chen:2014:CPO:2627435.2670322,NIPS2014_5309}.
 Three randomized techniques are proposed, each of which varies in the information required from the full graph.

 Uniform Random Sampling (URS) forms the sample set without any knowledge of the full graph, other than its size.
 This simple approach can significantly improve the performance of the clustering, both in terms of computational complexity and memory requirements.
-Suppose the data is balanced, i.e., the clusters are of size $\bigTheta(N)$.
-If the edge and observation probabilities in the generative model are constant, then successful clustering can occur with high probability (whp) using a sketch of only $\softO(r^2)$ nodes\footnote{ The soft-O notation $\softO(\cdot)$ and soft-$\Omega$ notation $\softOmega(\cdot)$ ignore log factors.
-Specifically, $f = \softO(g)$ if there exists a $j$ such that $f \in \calO(g(N) \log^j(N))$, and $f = \softOmega(g)$ if there exists a $k$ such that $f \in \Omega(g(N) \log^k(N))$. }.
+Let $N$ be the number of nodes in the full graph, $r$ be the number of clusters, and $N'$ be the sketch size used by the proposed algorithm, i.e. the number of nodes sampled from the full graph.
+Suppose the data is balanced, i.e., the clusters are of size $\bigTheta(N)$\footnote{We say $f = \bigTheta(g)$ if $f = \bigO(g)$ and $f = \bigOmega(g)$.}.
+If the edge and observation probabilities in the generative model are constant, then successful clustering can occur with high probability (whp) using a sketch of only $N' = \softO(r^2)$ nodes\footnote{The soft-O notation $\softO(\cdot)$, soft-$\Omega$ notation $\softOmega(\cdot)$, and soft-$\Theta$ notation $\softTheta(\cdot)$ ignore log factors.
+Specifically, $f = \softO(g)$, $f = \softOmega(g)$, or $f = \softTheta(g)$ if there exists an $a \in \mathbb{R}$ such that $f(N) = \calO(g(N) \log^a(N))$, $f(N) = \Omega(g(N) \log^a(N))$, or $f(N) = \bigTheta(g(N) \log^a(N))$, respectively. }.
 This reduces the per-iteration computational complexity of the costly clustering step from $\bigO \left( r N^2 \right)$ to only $\softO \left( r^3 \right)$.
 This is a substantial reduction when the number of clusters scales sub-linearly with graph size, with the complexity becoming almost dimension-free when $r$ is order-wise constant.
 However, when the clusters are unbalanced in size -- a challenging case in community detection -- a considerable number of samples will still be required.
 In particular, if the smallest cluster size is $\softTheta(\sqrt{N})$ then $\bigOmega(N)$ samples are required.